RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 #### Step 8.4: Update contract-first generator to emit `ResultType` and migrate to `[HypermediaActionEndpoint<T>]`
 - **Deferred from Step 2.13.1** — the contract-first generator currently emits legacy `[Http*HypermediaAction]` attributes, not `[HypermediaActionEndpoint<T>]`.
 Updating `ResultType` on the legacy attributes was done as part of Step 2.13, but the template should be migrated to the new attribute pattern as part of the overall migration.
+- **only new template engine** make sure only to update new aproach using razor templates (v5). also regenerate onyl using this
 - Update the server controller template (`server/csharp-controller/v4` or new `v5`) to emit `[HypermediaActionEndpoint<THto>]` instead of `[Http*HypermediaAction]`
 - Emit `ResultType = typeof(...)` on the new attribute when `operation.resultDocument` is set in the XML schema
 - **Implementation insights from Step 2.13.1:**